 Case Summary

-In 1973, the U.S. Supreme Court reversed the district court's decision and held that the General Assembly's original plan did not violate the one person, one vote principle.
-The Court conclusively stated that challenges to legislative apportionments are to be judged under the less stringent Equal Protection standard from Reynolds v.
-Sims, which requires states make an "honest and good faith effort" to draw districts with "substantially" equal populations and constitutionally permits some deviations so long as they are incident to the effectuation of a rational state policy.
-Applying this test, the Court found that Virginia's plan reasonably advanced the state's legitimate goal of maintaining existing political subdivisions, and the deviations that resulted therefrom did not fall outside the constitutional limits due to this justification.
+- On April 2, 1973, the U.S. Supreme Court reversed and upheld the state’s House of Delegates plan as constitutional.
+The Court explained that one person, one vote challenges to legislative redistricting plans are reviewed under the less stringent equal protection standard from Reynolds v.
+Sims, which requires states to make “honest and good faith efforts” to draw districts with “substantially” equal populations and constitutionally allows some deviations so long as they are incident to a rational state policy.
+Applying that here, Virginia’s plan reasonably furthered its legitimate goal of keeping political subdivisions whole and the deviations that resulted therefrom were not outside the constitutional bounds.

 Significance: Legislative apportionment maps with population deviations greater than 10% are permissible under the 14th Amendment's "substantially" equal population standard so long as they result from the State's "honest and good faith" efforts to comply with equal population requirements and are reasonably motivated by legitimate redistricting policies, such as respecting political subdivisions.